syncfusion-content/blazor-docs/blazor/media-query/media-query-reusable.md

 # Global level reuse of Blazor Media Query component

-You can reuse the `Media Query` component across different parts of your application to keep the design the consistent and adaptable.
+You can reuse the `Media Query` component across different parts of your application to maintain a responsive design.

-1. Click on the **~/Shared** folder in Visual Studio and select **MainLayout.razor** to define the `Media Query` component globally.
+1. Open the **~/Shared** folder in Visual Studio and select **MainLayout.razor** to define the `Media Query` component globally.

 2. Place the `Media Query` component within the `CascadingValue`, and create a public variable named `activeBreakPoint` as a parameter.